 This past week we learned that Amazon’s CreateSpace (CS) and Kindle Direct Publishing (KDP) are merging.
-For many in the self-publishing realm, this comes as no surprise.
-Amazon has made several changes to CS over the past year, leading many to the conclusion that the self-publishing platform’s days were numbered.
-For many current CS authors, this will result in little more than time dedicated to switching files over from one platform to the other, and then the depressing attempt at selling on Amazon can continue.
+For many in the self-publishing realm, the KDP merger comes as no surprise.
+Amazon has changed CS over the past year, leading many to the conclusion that the self-publishing platform’s days were numbered.
+For many current CS authors, this will result in little more than time dedicated to switching files over from one platform to the other.
+Then the depressing attempt at selling on Amazon can continue.

 But maybe this is a good time to evaluate why so many self-published authors feel that selling on Amazon is mandatory?
-Or why they feel the need to relinquish control over their sales in order to work directly with Amazon?
-Or, at the very least, maybe it’s a good time to reflect on how self-publishing has changed over the last few years and explore the landscape to see what new opportunities are available.
+Or why they feel the need to relinquish control over their sales to work directly with Amazon?
+Or, at the very least, it’s a good time to reflect on how self-publishing has changed over the last few years.
+And now is the perfect time to explore the publishing landscape to see what new opportunities are available.

 It’s no secret that publishing is rapidly evolving with the onset of print-on-demand technology.
 Unlike most, Lulu continues to move forward while others seem to be disappearing.
-The above merger is another example in the long string of publishing companies trying to take over this corner of the industry and lock authors into their platform, which ultimately infringes on the author’s creative control and profitability.
+The KDP merger is another example in the long string of publishing companies trying to take over this corner of the industry.
+Consolidation ends with authors locked into Amazon’s platform, which ultimately infringes on the author’s creative control and profitability.

 - No option to publish “private sale” books on KDP